-At CAREI, our vision is to be the premier network hub that builds educators' data-based decision-making capacity through high quality technical assistance, professional learning, and program evaluation in education.
-Learn more about CAREI.
+Our vision is to be the premier network hub that builds educators' data-based decision-making capacity through high quality technical assistance, professional learning, and program evaluation in education.

 Commitment to Equity

-We are experts in research, evaluation, and assessment working to close the gap between research and practice in Minnesota schools.
-Each project is tailored to the specific needs of the client and the program, context, or policy involved.
+We are working to close the gap between research and practice in Minnesota schools.
+Each project is tailored to the specific needs of each client and the program, context, or policy involved.
 We listen to and work with our clients and partners to understand their experiences and offer these services:

 Professional Learning Opportunities